tenzir/tenzir/web/blog/vast-v3.0/index.md

    previously supported `#type` meta extractor.

 4. We removed the `#field` meta extractor.
 That is, queries of the form `#field == "some.field.name"` no longer work.
-Use `some.field.name != null` to check for field existence moving forward.
+Use `some.field.name != null` or the new short form `some.field.name` to check for field existence moving forward.

 5. We renamed the boolean literal values `T` and `F` to `true` and `false`, respectively.
 For example the query `suricata.alert.alerted == T` is no